Craft high-quality publications

 Microsoft Publisher 2019 is the newest iteration of Microsofts own publisher design software.
 Users can use Publisher to fulfill a range of design needs, from simple greeting cards to full-scale bespoke document design.
 By providing a wide range of editing tools, Publisher focuses on delivering easy use to novice users.

 Despite its functionality, users with access to Adobe's Creative Cloud will find Photoshop and XD to offer much more flexibility, on the other hand, users who are looking for a free solution can benefit from Canva and its toolset.

 Where does Publisher shine?

 Publisher offers a wide range of features that allow users to create a detailed or straightforward document.
 Each project starts with a blank canvas where you can upload images, add shapes and designs, or experiment with their pre-built templates to find something that fits the design you need.

 Features like image overlapping allow you to drag an image over the top of another and immediately replace it.
 Icons and highlights give you a clear indication of when this is happening to avoid unwanted replacements.
-Changing backgrounds is made simple with the apply to background feature that allows you to select an image and then apply to background, which automatically fills the background with the selected image.
+Changing backgrounds is made simple with the application to background feature that allows you to select an image and then apply it to the background.
+This automatically fills the background with the selected image.

 Jumping right in

 Microsoft has always ensured that each new piece of software is on brand, and Publisher is no different.
 While Publisher doesn't look as clean or well designed as other apps, it does retain a similar feel to that of Word or Powerpoint.

 Fortunately for users, the interface is easy to use, and it won't take long to get to grips with the various tabs and functionality on offer.
 If you use other Microsoft 365 apps, it'll take even less time to understand where everything is and to use Publisher at its full potential.